snowdj/knitr-lanyon/_posts/2015-12-13-knitr-lanyon-getting-started.md

 ## Introduction

 The aim of this project is to help students and colleagues who for some reason want to blog on R-related topics.
-If you have a particular Git Hub project that deals with R and you want to blog about your work as it develops, or if you simply want to blog about R in general, then you can use the material from my [`knitr-hyde`](https://github.com/homerhanumat/knitr-hyde) repository to set up, with minimal fuss, a Jekyll-powered site with good styling borrowed from Mark Otto's [Hyde project](https://github.com/poole/hyde).
+If you have a particular Git Hub project that deals with R and you want to blog about your work as it develops, or if you simply want to blog about R in general, then you can use the material from my [`knitr-lanyon`](https://github.com/homerhanumat/knitr-lanyon) repository to set up, with minimal fuss, a Jekyll-powered site with good styling borrowed from Mark Otto's [Lanyon project](https://github.com/poole/lanyon).
 With help from Yihui Xie's [`servr`](https://github.com/yihui/servr) package and [knitr-jekyll](https://github.com/yihui/knitr-jekyll) code you 'll be able to write your posts in R Markdown, build and preview the site locally, and push to your Git Hub Pages site when you are ready.

 I have tried to minimize what you need to know about Jekyll (and web development generally) in order to get going.
 You can learn more about Jekyll when it suits you and eventually make thorough-going alterations to my blog-template, but for now I want you to be able to concentrate on getting your content out there to a waiting public.